University Writing Team

 Pronouns: she/her/hers

 Sarah Fredericks received her Ph.D. in English from the University of Arizona in 2020.
 She brings over 15 years of experience working in writing centers and teaching multimodal writing and technical and professional communication.
 Her research focuses on peer tutor development, asynchronous tutoring, and generative AI literacy in writing pedagogy and writing center operations.
-She is a co-author on a forthcoming chapter in Inclusive Hiring and Job Market Practices in Rhetoric, Composition, and Writing Studies (2026) and is an active member of the International Writing Centers Association (IWCA) and the Southeastern Writing Center Association (SWCA).
+She is an active member of the International Writing Centers Association (IWCA) and the Southeastern Writing Center Association (SWCA).
 She also serves on the advisory board of the Current, Future, and Former Writing Center Directors special interest group.
 Outside of her writing center work, Sarah researches the life and writings of Mark Twain and has published more than a dozen journal articles and book chapters on Twain and other American and British authors.
 In her spare time, she enjoys reading novels, hiking with her dog, and dabbling in drawing and painting.

 Jake Gebhardt, M.A.